Frequently Asked Questions (FAQs) About Records Management During the COVID-19 Pandemic

 GRS 2.7, Employee Health and Safety Records, includes items for employee medical files; however, the items specifically cover official employee medical files (Occupational individual medical case files, items 060-062) and unofficial employee medical files (Non-occupational individual medical case files, item 070).
 Unless an agency is putting COVID-19 related information into individual employee medical files, these items will not apply.

 GRS 2.7, items 040-043, Workplace Environmental Monitoring and Exposure Records, do not apply to tracking employee exposure to COVID-19.
-These items apply to exposure to OSHA-regulated substances, noise, Lead (Pb), Coke Oven emissions, Dibromochloropropane (DBCP), Acrylonitrile, and Inorganic Arsenic.
+These items apply to exposure to hazardous chemicals, noise, Lead (Pb), Coke Oven emissions, Dibromochloropropane (DBCP), Acrylonitrile, and Inorganic Arsenic.
+We are monitoring changes to OSHA regulations to determine if GRS revisions are needed.

 Are records related to agency response to COVID-19 covered by the GRS?